 Substance Abuse Treatment (mandatory) – All persons convicted of a 1st offense DUI in Alabama must undergo substance abuse evaluation, and substance abuse treatment, as deemed necessary by the substance abuse counselor.

-Probation is mandatory in Alabama – Because the convicted drunk driver must satisfy all conditions and pay all fines that are part of the DUI sentence in Alabama, and comply with Alabama laws for some time period after the sentencing, probation is a replacement for jail time that the Judge has the discretion to put in place, rather than merely send you to jail.
+Mandatory Probation – Because the convicted drunk driver must satisfy all conditions and pay all fines that are part of the DUI sentence in Alabama, and comply with Alabama laws for some time period after the sentencing, probation is a replacement for jail time that the Judge has the discretion to put in place, rather than merely send you to jail.
 Various states have widely different DUI laws, that are substantially more punitive that a Court of an Alabama DUI, and others may offer penalties of diversion that is substantially better that Alabama DUI penalties.
 In some states, like Nebraska, probation on a DUI first offense may not be required if the accused is willing to spend a week of jail time is served instead, but in California, after two days of jail, the DUI 1st offense is followed by three years of probation, on a first DUI in that state.
 So, Alabama first offense DUI probation is somewhere in the middle.

 DUI Jail Time in Alabama – How Long in Jail for DUI? – Upon any 1st DUI Alabama conviction, the Judge sentences the driver.
 Under Alabama DUI law, the Judge has wide discretion, so that bad behavior or an excessive BAC level might cause a harsher sentence.
 The convicted DUI driver may be given a jail sentence of up to 365 days in the county jail or municipal jail and be required to pay a fine of between $600 and $2,100, under related Alabama DUI laws.
 For most of our clients facing a driving while intoxicated charge, jail time for DUI is their number one concern, so our DUI law firm seeks probation for our clients, and not jail time, for a DUI first offense.